 Why Standardized Work Is a Game-Changer

 By ensuring that every operator follows the most effective method, standardized work reduces variance that can result in errors.
-Additionally, it strengthens responsibility and traceability throughout the process, making training quicker, safer, and more effective.
+Additionally, it strengthens responsibility and traceability throughout the process, making operations quicker, safer, and more effective.
 Above all, it acts as the starting point for continuous improvement.
-If each employee performs a procedure differently, it cannot be improved.

 Clear, consistent instructions are the first step in the lean methodology.